Our History and Dave’s Story

 The nation mourns Dave Thomas’ passing, but the work of his Foundation continues.

-• Text on a blue patterned background reads “2002 Adoption Attitudes Survey.”
-At the bottom is the Dave Thomas Foundation for Adoption logo and tagline: “Finding Forever Families for Children in Foster Care,” highlighting their leadership among adoption nonprofits.
+• Text reading “2002 Adoption Attitudes Survey” appears above the Dave Thomas Foundation for Adoption logo, with the tagline “Finding Forever Families for Children in Foster Care” on a patterned blue background.

 2002